tpdinh2612/Fine-tuning-DeepSeek-OCR-for-Vietnamese-Handwriting-Recognition/README.md

   - Optimizer: AdamW 8bit
   - Image size: 640x640, Base size: 768x768

-## 4. Evaluation Metrics
+## Evaluation Metrics
 The model performance is assessed using two primary metrics:
 1. Character Error Rate (CER): Measures the percentage of character-level errors in the transcription.
 2. Word Error Rate (WER): Measures the percentage of word-level errors in the transcription.

-### Performance Improvements
+## Experimental Results
 | Model | CER | Δ CER | WER | Δ WER |
 | :--- | :--- | :--- | :--- | :--- |
 | Base Model | 1.4032 | - | 1.1309 | - |